Tapeworms in Your Dog And Cat And What To Do About Them

 Tapeworms do not have a mouth.
 They feed through their skin (cuticle).
 All tapeworms are segmented – like a long string of pearls.
 Some are many feet long, other types, only a few segments long.
 The common tapeworm, Dipylidium is about 12-18 inches long when it is mature.
 You can click on the link next to the picture at the top of this page or here to expand it and see the tapeworm and its life cycle close up.

-There are many kinds of tapeworm.
+There are many kinds of tapeworms.
 But over 98% of the pets I see are infested with a tapeworm called Dipylidium caninum or the cucumber `tapeworm.
-This was not always the case and is still not the case in other less developed parts of the World as well as in rural areas where dogs run free – particularly if the hunt or eat rabbits.
-Read about that here .
+This was not always the case and is still not the case in other less developed parts of the World as well as in rural areas where dogs run free – particularly if they hunt or eat rabbits.
+Read about that here.
 A particularly dangerous one, Echinococcus, also passed to dogs through raw meat.

 But back to the common tapeworm, Dipylidium, that is probably the one you are dealing with: The off-white grains of rice or sesame seed-sized granules you see surrounding your pet’s butt or on its stool are the egg cases (proglotid segments) of this parasite.
 They often writhe or flex slowly until they dry.
 Many of my clients think that these segments are the whole tapeworm, but they are really only the last few ripe segments of the tapeworm’s long body.